This post may contain affiliate links. Please read our disclosure policy.

 How To Make Rice Pudding

-These step-by-step instructions will guide you through making a single serving of rice pudding.
+These instructions will guide you through making a single serving of rice pudding.
 For exact ingredient amounts, see the recipe card below.

 - Preheat the Oven: Set your oven to 325°F (165°C).
 Lightly butter a 4×6-inch or 5×5-inch baking dish.